followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/010 Data Binding/25 Custom Sources/10 Load Data.md

                 selector: "dataFieldName1",
                 // Specifies the grouping interval
                 groupInterval: 100,
-                // Specifies whether groups are expanded
+                // Specifies whether the server should return group data rows or only the row count
                 isExpanded: true,
                 // Specifies the sort order
                 desc: false